dmwyman/first-words-vanilla-js-v2/README.md

 ## Purpose

-Learn English words paired with images.
+Learn English words through direct experience with words paired with images.

 ## How to Use First Words

-Click the "Start" button on the landing page to navigate to the first card.
+Click the "Start" button on the home page to navigate to the first card.
+Or click the "Cards" link on the top navigation.

 Then Click the left or right button to navigate to a different word-image pair.

+For more information about the website and its creator, navigate to the About page.

 ## Features